Make-School-Courses/SPD-Type-and-Design/README.md

 # Type Hierarchy

 __A majority of your content is text.__ Your text needs to look good and read well.
 An important part of communication is the order in which you say things.

-**Use design to control the order in which your content is read**.
+**Design your type to control the order in which your content is read**.

 This image explains it all.

 - http://visual.ly/10-building-blocks-visual-hierarchy